It’s time to make a decision – Classic Forms or Card Forms?

 - Image Choice – these images are configured to behave like radio buttons (where only one selection is allowed) or checkboxes (where multiple selections are allowed).

-- Multi-line Question – a field requested by many users.
-It allows you to add more than one field in a single card.
-For now, it supports four basic fields: Textbox, Email, Number, and Dropdown
+- Multi-line Question – an element requested by many users.
+It allows you to have more than one field on a single card.

 - Emoji Slider – an intuitive slider with emojis which uses icons for scale rating.